Learn > How Auto Transport Works

 How Auto Transport Works — Your Questions Answered

-To ship your car, you request a quote, confirm your price, and we assign a verified carrier with a guaranteed price and pickup window to pick up and deliver your vehicle safely.
+To ship your car, you request a quote, confirm your price, and we assign a verified carrier to pick up and deliver your vehicle safely, with your pickup window confirmed by your agent.
 The process includes scheduling pickup, inspecting the car, and confirming delivery.

 Most vehicle shipments take 3 to 7 days for standard routes within the continental U.S. Shorter routes under 500 miles often arrive within 1 to 2 days, while coast-to-coast deliveries can take up to 10 days depending on carrier availability and weather.

-When you book your shipment, you’ll select a three-business-day pickup window.
-Your vehicle can be picked up on any of those days.
+When you book your shipment, your agent confirms a pickup window based on your selected service tier — Standby, Priority, or Rush.
 The exact pickup date and time are confirmed 24 to 72 hours in advance once your carrier is assigned.
 Delivery is then coordinated directly with the carrier based on their route and your availability.

 You don’t have to be there in person, but someone you trust should be available to sign the Bill of Lading and inspect the vehicle at pickup and delivery.
 A friend, family member, or authorized representative works fine.
-If no one is available, contactless pickup can be arranged.
+If no one is available, contactless pickup may be arranged depending on the carrier and location.

 Yes, most shipments are door-to-door.
 If the truck can’t safely access your street, the driver will meet you nearby in a large open area such as a parking lot.